The Explainer is where we explain an aspect of Chinese life. Simple. So now you know.

 Christmas might not be a public holiday in China – the country has virtually no cultural ties to the festival, which has its roots in Western Christianity.
 (Ironic, given that most of the world’s Christmas decorations are produced here).

-But recently the holiday has become more popular on the mainland, especially among young Chinese people.
+But in recent years, the holiday has become more popular on the mainland, especially among young Chinese people.
 That has given rise to the adoption of seasonal traditions, some of which are classically Western and others which are distinctly Chinese.

 Enter the tradition of giving apples.
-Ever wonder why you may have been receiving them from Chinese friends and co-workers this Christmas?
-Over the past few years, gifting apples on Christmas Eve has become so popular in China that the price of the fruit has actually risen dramatically every December 24, according to Gbtimes.
+Ever wonder why you may have been receiving them from Chinese friends and coworkers this Christmas?
+Over the past decade, gifting apples on Christmas Eve has become so popular in China that the price of the fruit has actually risen every December 24.
 The new (and slightly puzzling) tradition dates back to at least the past decade, reports the Los Angeles Times.

 In order to show the person how lasting your love is, the apple shouldn’t come easy.
 You can’t just buy it from a corner store – you need to beg for it!
 (Of course, not from the corner store owner).
 You have to buy the apple with 24 one jiao coins, asked for from 24 friends with 24 different last names.
 One jiao equals 10 cents or, in Chinese, ‘shi fen (十分)’ which sounds the same as ‘perfect.’
 And 24 friends?
 One explanation is that there are 24 solar terms in the lunar calendar so it represents a whole year.